When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Studying and understanding everything in this article will give you a firm grasp on the basics of sports betting money management.

 We can’t emphasize it enough: managing your betting bankroll properly will pay off huge in the long run.
-Not only will it help you win more money, it will take a lot of the stress out the entire sportsbetting experience.
+Not only will it help you win more money, but it will also take a lot of the stress out the entire sports betting experience.

 Proper money management also lets you track your results in a much more objective way.
 You won’t have to guess about how much you won or lost in a given month which lets you be a lot more realistic about your results.